 - Increased profits due to higher levels of productivity

 - Increased employee satisfaction, well-being and personal fulfillment

 - More company loyalty

 - A decrease in conflicts in the workplace

 Think of it this way, would you stick around working for a company that doesn’t care about its employees as human beings or one that is known for gossip or a toxic work environment?
 No!
 And not hiring for culture means your company has a worse chance at long-term success.

 How to Hire for Workplace Culture

 Hiring for culture alignment isn’t as complicated as it sounds.
-In fact, with Discover, it’s simple to objectively find the candidates that have the qualities that would make them a good fit for your company.
+In fact, with Workzinga, it’s simple to objectively find the candidates that have the preferences and skills that align best with your company and the job.

 Our team created the Culture Alignment Assessment, a validated pre-employment assessment that looks at 26 characteristics for culture alignment.
 Take the guesswork out of finding employees with good culture alignment.
 Schedule a demo today to get started.